brain-memory/working/README.md

 ## 🧠 Made for [brain-memory](https://github.com/brain-memory/brain-memory)

-This plugin is built on top of the awesome [brain-memory](https://github.com/brain-memory/brain-memory) library, which provides an easy-to-use in-memory storage system for JavaScript.
+This plugin , built by [Amine Amazou](https://github.com/amine-amazou), is built on top of the awesome [brain-memory](https://github.com/brain-memory/brain-memory) library, which provides an easy-to-use in-memory storage system for JavaScript.

 ---